-Susan Cannon Harris is an Associate Professor and teaches in the Department of English and the Keough Institute for Irish Studies.
+Susan Cannon Harris is a Professor and teaches in the Department of English and the Keough Institute for Irish Studies.
 Harris's most recent book, Irish Drama and the Other Revolutions: Playwrights, Sexual Politics, and the International Left, 1892-1964, was published in 2017 by Edinbugh University Press.
 She is also the author of Gender and Modern Irish Drama (Indiana University Press, 2002).
 She has published in PMLA, Theatre Journal, Modern Drama, Genders, the James Joyce Quarterly, Eire-Ireland, Breac, and other journals.
 In addition to Irish drama, Harris's teaching interests include American drama, LGBT fiction, contemporary Irish literature, modern British fiction, gender studies, and crime fiction.

 Specialty: Irish drama and literature, American drama, LGBT fiction, contemporary Irish literature, modern British fiction, gender studies, and crime fiction.